awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

     After you have connected to GitHub, choose the repository and branch where you pushed the sample you want to use for this tutorial \(aws\-codepipeline\-jenkins\-aws\-codedeploy\_linux\.zip or AWSCodePipeline\-Jenkins\-AWSCodeDeploy\_Windows\.zip\), and then choose **Next step**\.
 **Note**
-There is a limit to the number of OAuth tokens you can use in GitHub for a particular application, such as AWS CodePipeline\.
-Within a single AWS account, AWS CodePipeline will automatically update existing equivalent OAuth tokens to in an attempt to avoid exceeding this limit\.
-If you exceed this limit as a result of connecting many AWS accounts with the same GitHub user account, you can use personal tokens\.
+In GitHub, there is a limit to the number of OAuth tokens you can use for an application, such as AWS CodePipeline\.
+If you exceed this limit, retry the connection to allow AWS CodePipeline to reconnect by reusing existing tokens\.
 For more information, see [To configure a pipeline to use a personal access token from GitHub](troubleshooting.md#troubleshooting-gs2)\.

 1. In **Step 3: Build**, choose **Add Jenkins**\.
 In **Provider name**, type the name of the action you provided in the AWS CodePipeline Plugin for Jenkins \(for example *MyJenkinsProviderName*\)\.
 This name must exactly match the name in the AWS CodePipeline Plugin for Jenkins\.
 In **Server URL**, type the URL of the Amazon EC2 instance where Jenkins is installed\.
 In **Project name**, type the name of the project you created in Jenkins, such as *MyDemoProject*, and then choose **Next step**\.